ZIP (file format): Structure

 The order of the file entries in the central directory need not coincide with the order of file entries in the archive.

 Each entry stored in a ZIP archive is introduced by a local file header with information about the file such as the comment, file size and file name, followed by optional "extra" data fields, and then the possibly compressed, possibly encrypted file data.
 The "Extra" data fields are the key to the extensibility of the ZIP format.
 "Extra" fields are exploited to support the ZIP64 format, WinZip-compatible AES encryption, file attributes, and higher-resolution NTFS or Unix file timestamps.
 Other extensions are possible via the "Extra" field.
 ZIP tools are required by the specification to ignore Extra fields they do not recognize.

 The ZIP format uses specific 4-byte "signatures" to denote the various structures in the file.
 Each file entry is marked by a specific signature.
 The end of central directory record is indicated with its specific signature, and each entry in the central directory starts with the 4-byte central file header signature.

 There is no BOF or EOF marker in the ZIP specification.
 Conventionally the first thing in a ZIP file is a ZIP entry, which can be identified easily by its local file header signature.
-However, this is not necessarily the case, as this not required by the ZIP specification - most notably, a self-extracting archive will begin with an executable file header.
+However, this is not necessarily the case, as this is not required by the ZIP specification - most notably, a self-extracting archive will begin with an executable file header.